mvt-proj/maplibre-legend/README.md

 - Parse MapLibre GL style (v8) JSON into a structured `Style` model.
 - Render individual layer legends (fill, line, circle) as SVG snippets.
+- Symbol rendering is currently limited: it is supported only when the sprites field in style.json is a string URL, and does not support sprites defined as an array of string URLs.
 - Optionally include raster layers.
 - Render labels and customizable dimensions (`default_width`/`default_height`).
 - Stack all layers into one combined SVG with separators.